Got Questions? Here Are Some Answers.

 Q: How far are the rides each day?

-A: In 2018, the run will once again be 4 days + 3 nights... so it's a lot of time in the seat!
+A: Beginning in 2017, the run was extended to 4 days + 3 nights... so it's a lot of time in the seat!
 In the spirit of putting down miles, but ensuring that all riders stay safe, we aim to offer a few different routes for each day so that every rider can follow a ride that suits them.
 The long routes will push your riding abilities and take you to off-the-beaten-path (400+ miles / 6+ hours); the suggested route will take the scenic ways, without adding a ton of extra time (300ish miles / 4ish hours); and the direct route will typically get you to the next stop as quickly as possible (usually 250-300 miles / 3-4 hours)... in case that hangover is lingering.

 A: We work to provide routes at least 4 weeks from out the actual run.
-For 2018, you can find information in our Routes 101 post, which includes info on our Rever Community Page, as well as other options to download the .GPX and .PDF versions of the routes for use via other platforms.
-Please note that prior to registration day, routes supplied will simply include general endpoints (ie, downtown Joseph.)
+Beginning in 2018, we began utilizing our Rever Community Page, as well as other options, to make available the .GPX and .PDF versions of the routes for use on all platforms.
+Please note that prior to registration day, routes supplied will simply include general endpoints (ie, Mulino.)
 See below for more info...

 A: Since we utilize private properties for our campsites, we only supply exact campsite addresses in the Gunrunner Welcome Pack that riders + participants will pick up on the morning of registration.
 Welcome Packs will also include emergency contact numbers, group swim locations, and other essential rider information.
 Please make sure that you are at registration during the designated times to ensure that you get your Welcome Pack!